What You Should Know

 4.0-5.0 x 3.0-3.5 µm, broadly ellipsoid, smooth, thick-walled, hilar appendage inconspicuous, germ pore not evident, many spores with a dark central body. spore print dark-brown.

 Solitary or in small groups in watered, grassy areas; fruiting from late summer to early fall; rare.

 Smells like almonds, but it's a larger fungus found on conifers..

 Similarities include a cream-colored cap that yellows slowly, a sweet anise odor, and a grassland habit.

-Agaricus comtulus was first named and described scientifically in 1838 by the great Swedish mycologist Elias Magnus Fries, and the name that he gave it has remained generally accepted to this day, although in the interrim it has been given a few synonymous names including Psalliota comtula (Fr.), Pratella comtula (Fr.)
-Gillet, Fungus comtulus (Fr.)
-Kuntze, Agaricus niveolutescens Huijsman, and Agaricus huijsmanii Courtec.
+Agaricus comtulus was first named and scientifically described in 1838 by the Swedish mycologist Elias Magnus Fries, and the name he gave it is still generally accepted today.

-The specific epithet comtulus, although misspelled, comes from a diminutive form of the Latin adjective comptus meaning combed, adorned or ornamented.
+The specific epithet comtulus, though misspelled, comes from an acronym of the Latin adjective comptus, meaning to comb, adorn or adorn.

 Psalliota comtulus (Fr.)
 Quél., 1872